sveeke/EasyDebianWebserver/README.md

 # What does the script do?

-- Adds a user with correctly set up SSH folder permissions.
+- Creates a user with correctly set up SSH folder permissions.
 - Installs sudo and adds the user to the sudoers file.
 - Replaces the repositories in sources.list.
 - Installs and configures a basic firewall (UFW).
-- Takes care of its own updates and upgrades.
+- Takes care of its own security updates.
 - Installs a well-known webserver (apache2)
 - Installs other standard software like php5.
 - Installs a comprehensive database server (MariaDB).